 Lists are one of my favorite forms of writing.
-I love to make them (whether it’s a grocery list, a list of goals, etc.), and I love to read them.
-I was listening to Dave Ramsey’s show in my car during my lunch hour, and he mentioned this list he received a lot of hateful comments over.
+I was listening to Dave Ramsey’s show in my car during lunch hour, and he received a lot of hateful comments over this one: http://www.daveramsey.com/blog/20-things-the-rich-do-every-day

-I can see how this piece would hit a nerve with poor people; I don’t know if one becomes rich by having these habits, or if they acquire these habits if they are rich or become rich, though I’m inclined to believe the former.
-This is the list: http://www.daveramsey.com/blog/20-things-the-rich-do-every-day
+I can see how this piece would hit a nerve with lower-income people, of which I am one; I don’t know if one becomes rich by having these habits, or if they acquire these habits if they are rich (or become rich); I’m inclined to believe the former.

-Though I believe time wasted isn’t wasted if it is being enjoyed, I do believe how we manage our time is important if we want to be successful in this life, if we want to accomplish things (it’s not all about the money).
+I believe time wasted isn’t wasted if it is being enjoyed; however, I also believe how we manage our time is important if we want to be successful (which is not always about the money).

-So many people waste hours on Pinterest (one of my friends in the local writers group I attend referred to it as “Internet hoarding”) without doing any of the things they pin.
-I remember reading somewhere that we’ve becoming a nation of watchers, not doers, and some people, I believe, only do things so they can take pictures of it and post it on Facebook.
+So many people waste hours on Pinterest (one of my friends in the local writers’ group I attend referred to it as “Internet hoarding”), without doing any of the things they pin.
+I remember reading somewhere that we’ve become a nation of watchers, not doers, and some people, I believe, only do things, so they can take pictures of them and post them on social media.

-One of my many New Year’s resolutions is to do more, watch less.
-Now the only thing I’m not doing on this list is wake up three hours before I go to work.
-That would be four in the morning, when it’s still dark, and that’s just depressing.
-I would have to go to bed right after I get home to make that happen, and I have to have time to unwind.
+One of my many New Year’s resolutions is to do more and watch less.
+The only thing I’m not doing on this list is to wake up three hours before I go to work.
+That would be four in the morning when it’s still dark, which is just depressing.
+I would have to go to bed right after I get home to make that happen, and I must have time to unwind.

-Back to the list: One can disagree with the list all they want, but to borrow a banned phrase (at least I think it’s a banned phrase) by Greg Gutfeld, it is what it is.
-One can not like the list, and, I suppose, disagree with it, but facts are facts.
-I choose to use this list as a way to improve my life not so much to make me rich, but to improve myself.
+One can not like the list, and, I suppose, disagree with it.
+I choose to use this list as a way to improve my life—not so much to make me rich but to improve myself.
 I think when one does certain things, other things just naturally fall into place.